clearhaus/3DSv2-api-documentation/source/getting-started.rst

   Under certain circumstances, the authentication flow will end successfully here, this is called *frictionless* flow.

 /postauth
-  Used when the ``/auth`` did not result in a frictionless flow, this endpoint returns the result of the challenge the cardholder performed.
+  Used when the ``/auth`` did not result in a frictionless flow, this endpoint returns the result of the challenge performed by the cardholder.
 In this case the flow is called a *challenge* flow.
+Read more about this in :ref:`3ds_challenge_flow`.

 Overview of Authentication Flow
 ===============================

-This figure illustrates the simplified authentication flow from a requestor point of view:
+This figure illustrates the authentication flow from a requestor point of view:

 .. image:: authentication.svg